juneha1120/tp/docs/DeveloperGuide.md

 The `Model` component,

-* stores the address book data i.e., all `Person` objects (which are contained in a `UniquePersonList` object).
+- Stores all TrackUp data — specifically, Person objects contained within a UniquePersonList.
-* stores the currently 'selected' `Person` objects (e.g., results of a search query) as a separate _filtered_ list which is exposed to outsiders as an unmodifiable `ObservableList<Person>` that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.
+- Maintains a filtered list of currently displayed Person objects (for example, the result of a search query).
+This list is exposed as an unmodifiable ObservableList<Person>, which allows the UI to automatically update whenever the underlying data changes.
-* stores a `UserPref` object that represents the user’s preferences.
-This is exposed to the outside as a `ReadOnlyUserPref` objects.
+- Holds a UserPref object that represents the user's preferences.
+This is exposed externally as a ReadOnlyUserPref object.
-* does not depend on any of the other three components (as the `Model` represents data entities of the domain, they should make sense on their own without depending on other components)
+- Operates independently of the other three components.
+As the Model represents domain entities, it is designed to make sense on its own without depending on other components.

 <div markdown="span" class="alert alert-info">:information_source: **Note:** An alternative (arguably, a more OOP) model is given below.
 It has a `Tag` list in the `AddressBook`, which `Person` references.
 This allows `AddressBook` to only require one `Tag` object per unique tag, instead of each `Person` needing their own `Tag` objects.<br>